 RESO’s Working With Real Estate Data course is the industry’s primer for understanding how data flows through the industry.
 The Business Module is the first section, designed for both nontechnical and technical professionals.
-It covers the organizations, rules, processes and technology systems that create real estate data ecosystem.
+It covers the organizations, rules, processes and technology systems that create the real estate data ecosystem.

 Upon completion of the Business Module of this course, a student becomes eligible for a certificate and a Real Estate Data – Business, or RED-B, designation.
 Additional course modules will be coming soon, including a Technical Module for engineers and developers, with a RED-T designation. | SEE THE LIST OF RED-B DESIGNEES WHO’VE COMPLETED THE COURSE